pprimm/nodemcu-lua-mqtt/README.md

  - [Nodemcu Flasher for firmware updates](https://github.com/nodemcu/nodemcu-flasher)
  - [Lua Uploader for Windows](https://github.com/hwiguna/g33k/tree/master/ArduinoProjects/Windows/ESP8266_Related)

-mqtt_test.lua
+> *A note on Nodemcu firmware*

+> I have been unable to get the majority of my Lua test code to work properly on any Nodemcu firmware version after 20150127.
+Issues with later firmware version have ranged from connection errors with broker to crashes of various sorts.
+These Lua test scripts will probably only run on firmware **20150127**! mqtt_test.lua
 ----------------
 This lua script creates an MQTT accessible counter service.
 A service is defined as: